 The larger native fauna generally outrun a wildfire, but sometimes even they are caught.

 It is not only terrestrial fauna that is adversely affected by bushfires.
 If extensive areas of a catchment are covered by a bushfire, the aquatic fauna is also affected, as shown by the study reported by Batini and Barrett.

-[Click on Resources > Wider Catchment Impacts to see a paper By F Batini and K Barrett on the wider impacts of the 2005 Perth Hills bushfire]
+[Click on About Fire > Wider Catchment Impacts to see a paper By F Batini and K Barrett on the wider impacts of the 2005 Perth Hills bushfire]

 Impacts on Water Catchments

 High intensity wildfires have very adverse effects on water supply catchments.
 The immediate impact is a great increase in runoff from the next rainy period, due to the lack of interception by tree and understorey foliage.
 While this may appear to be a benefit for dam storage, in fact it is not, as it is accompanied by extensive soil erosion and the transport of large quantities of silt and ash into the water storage facility.
 A bushfire like this….

 Removal of the tree canopy exposes the soil to erosion with loss of soil fertility and wash of silt into dams.
 The ash is also highly detrimental to water quality and can actually cause a dam to be withdrawn from the supply system.
 This happened in Canberra after the 2003 fire disaster there.
 The silt and ash flow can also damage or even destroy valuable stream gauging stations (see the paper presented by Colin Terry at the Eaton Seminar in the Resources section)